 Every company has its own culture, and nowadays, the work environment is a key factor when determining job fit.
 There really is no secret formula to creating these types of videos, every business will do it a little differently!
 Some use the company culture video like a promo to encourage people to apply for a job, whereas others showcase the business’s core values and mission.
 Regardless, this video should be authentic and speak on behalf of your organization.

 When figuring something out that’s a bit complex, video is your best solution.
 Using a video message platform like Covideo allows you to record yourself, screen or both which is helpful when needing to explain something in detail.
 Your customer service team can record how-to videos as demonstrations for customers who need some extra guidance.
-This Redefines what it means to delight your customers with personalized support.
+This redefines what it means to delight your customers with personalized support.
 Or, record how to videos and share them internally amongst your team when collaborating, teaching a new skill, or onboarding a team member.
 Fun fact: how-to and instructional types of videos are the most commonly watched on Youtube.

 9. Promotional videos